-Some virtual schools have been approved by a state board of education or an independent accrediting agency to award high school diplomas.
-In most cases diplomas from such schools carry the same "weight" as a traditional diploma when applying to post-secondary programs, colleges, or universities.
+A state board has approved some virtual education schools or an independent accrediting agency to award high school diplomas.
+In most cases, diplomas from such schools carry the same "weight" as traditional diplomas when applying to post-secondary programs, colleges and universities.

 However, it's worth reviewing a list of colleges where students have been accepted.
 You may also want to check with the school's website or the state department of education's website to see how the school has fared on state assessments.